 where are the cost drivers (size, throughput, weight, square footage, headcount, complexity score) and the ‘s are fitted from a historical dataset.

-For a software project, the classic example is COCOMO (Constructive Cost Model): cost is estimated from lines of code, team experience, schedule pressure, and similar drivers, with the coefficients fitted from decades of historical project data.
-For chemical plants, parametric models use throughput, pressure, and process type as drivers.
-For buildings: floor area, number of storeys, building class.
+The classic software example is COCOMO (Constructive Cost Model): cost from lines of code, team experience, schedule pressure, and similar drivers, with coefficients fitted from decades of historical project data.
+Chemical plants use throughput, pressure, and process type.
+Buildings: floor area, number of storeys, building class.

 Parametric models sit between unit cost estimation (one driver, simple ratio) and definitive estimates (bottom-up bills of materials).
-They’re appropriate for budgetary-level accuracy when:
+Good for budgetary-level accuracy when:

 • You have enough historical data to fit a reasonable model.